Beautiful Disaster (novel): Film adaptation

 In 2012, Warner Bros.
 Entertainment optioned the film rights for Beautiful Disaster, but the movie never went to production and the Warner Bros. option ended May 13, 2014.
 The book was then optioned for film by Voltage Pictures, production began in 2021 with Roger Kumble as director, and actors featured in the project include Dylan Sprouse, Rob Estes and Virginia Gardner.
 The project has received public criticism due to the author's controversial statements and far right political viewpoints.
+The film screened as part of Fathom Events on April 13, 2023.
+The film will stream on Hulu starting August 11, 2023.